Circhastic/ecommerce-etl-pipeline/README.md

 terraform apply
 ```

-3. Modify `docker-compose.override.yml` and `Dockerfile` to properly mount your service account credentials to airflow container.
+3. In `airflow/`, modify `docker-compose.override.yml` and `Dockerfile` to properly mount your service account credentials to airflow container.

-4. Navigate to `airflow/` and put `kaggle.json` in `include/` directory.
+4. Since this project will utilize Kaggle's API, [create a new kaggle api token](https://www.kaggle.com/discussions/getting-started/524433) for your credentials `kaggle.json`, and place it into `airflow/include/`

 Start the orchestration using astronomer:
 ```
-astro dev start
+sudo astro dev start
 ```

+5. Check the pipeline status on airflow in `localhost:8080` (username and password is **admin**)

 ## Analytics Dashboard
 ![dashboard screenshot](./images/dashboard.png)